1C:Enterprise uses a variety of lists to display data.

 You can customize the order of columns in a list, their visibility, and the behavior of the list when its data is viewed or edited in the Customize form dialog box.
-To open the dialog box, click All actions – Change form.
-For information about form customization, see section "" on page .
+To open the dialog box, click More actions – Change form.
+For details on form customization, see section "" on page .

 You can customize the displayed data, list order, list groupings, and list appearance in the List Options dialog box.
-To open the dialog box, click All actions – Configure list.
+To open the dialog box, click More actions – Configure list.

 This dialog box is intended to customize:

 - List filtering

 The settings dialog box contains the following tabs: Main, Filter, Order, Conditional Appearance, and Grouping.
 In this dialog box, specify the settings on the respective tabs.

 A settings item is only applied if you select the check box next to it.
 You can customize the order of restrictions applied within a single settings item.